Qing-Lu/torch/Cheatsheet.md

 * [ZeroBrane Studio](http://studio.zerobrane.com) -Provides a great IDE and visual debugging.
 * [zbs-torch](https://github.com/soumith/zbs-torch) - Use this to debug qlua based programs

-I never used them, but look good on paper:
+I never used the ones below, but they look good on paper:
 * [LDT](http://www.eclipse.org/koneki/ldt/) - An eclipse plugin for Lua
 * [LuaEclipse](http://luaeclipse.luaforge.net/) - Another eclipse plugin for Lua